neurodisney/ND_PLDAPS/documentation/TaskStructure.md

   After this initial block, the main task functions defines the task structure and core functions specific for the current task.
 Basically, this function defines how a trial looks like.

-  :warning: **This function only needs to be edited when creating a task.**
+  :information_source: **This function only needs to be edited when creating a task.**
 ________________________________________________________________________________
 * `<TaskName>_taskdef.m`

   This function defines the task parameters that could be changed online.
 Since this function will be execute prior to running a trial it allows to edit and modify task parameters online.

   :construction: **ToDo:** Right now there is only a single task definition file.
-Either, as mentioned above, the `start_<TaskName>.m` could be modified to call different files depending on the animal used, or the task defintion file itself could be modified to define animal specific parameters.
+Either, as mentioned above, the `start_<TaskName>.m` could be modified to call different files depending on the animal used, or the task definition file itself could be modified to define animal specific parameters.

-  :warning: **This function likely will be edited continuously between experimental sessions or even while running an experiment.**
+  :information_source: **This function likely will be edited continuously between experimental sessions or even while running an experiment.**

 ________________________________________________________________________________
 * `<TaskName>_init.m`

+  :exclamation: *This function is called in the initialization period, therefore it sets entries in `p.defaultParameters` and not `p.trial` as all the other functions do!* :exclamation:

   Sometimes this function is used to outsource a code chunk from the main task function that sets all initialization parameters for the task that should not be changed while running the task, or the code definition for generation a trial summary text file.

-  :warning: **This function only needs to be edited when creating a task.**
+  :information_source: **This function only needs to be edited when creating a task.**
 ________________________________________________________________________________
 * `<TaskName>_aftertrial.m`